oneofremii/WFXMarkdownParser/README.md

 # WFXMarkdownParser

-A versatile and customizable Markdown to HTML parser developed by WeFusionX (mikaaa.dev).
+A versatile and customizable Markdown to HTML parser.

 ## Features